 Functional

 The functional resume format works well for recent graduates or those just entering the workforce.
+It emphasizes skills instead of work history.
+This is the best format to use if you need to put together a resume with no work experience.
 This is the right format for you if:

 - You are learning how to write a resume with no job history.